lebrunthibault/lebrunthibault.github.io/content/post/backend development/book-review-head-first-design-patterns.md

 > We spend more time in maintaining than developing.
 We should favor maintainability and extensibility over reuse.
 That is composition over inheritance.

+## The Strategy pattern

+> Favor composition over inheritance.
+>
---> We used the **strategy pattern** : The Strategy Pattern defines a family of algorithms, encapsulates each one, and makes them interchangeable.
+> The Strategy Pattern defines a family of algorithms, encapsulates each one, and makes them interchangeable.
 Strategy lets the algorithm vary independently from clients that use it.

+- We used the **strategy pattern** : The Strategy Pattern defines a family of algorithms, encapsulates each one, and makes them interchangeable.
+Strategy lets the algorithm vary independently from clients that use it.
+- Strategy works by using composition and delegation
+- Strategy allows runtime behavior change
+- The strategy pattern really encapsulate a **family of algorithms**

+- *Template Method* works at the class level, so it’s static. *Strategy* works on the object level, letting you switch behaviors at runtime.

 # 2. The observer pattern